Weekly Oil Market Recap - Position Extreme Squeezes Market Higher

 Understanding the viewpoint of the consensus is one of the most important elements to successful investing.
 The question all investors should ask themselves is, is the bearish forecast priced in?

-In our analysis, US shale producers at the current juncture are pricing in on average $56 WTI.
-While Canadian producers are pricing in $51 WTI.
+In our analysis, US shale producers at the current juncture are pricing in on average $56 WTI, while Canadian producers are pricing in $51 WTI.
 This compares to the current 2018 STRIP of $48.12/bbl.

 For Canadian E&Ps, most of the producers are pricing in the new STRIP, while some US names, mainly in the Permian, are still pricing in a considerable premium to STRIP.